Middle-earth: Shadow of War: Development

 Talion returned as the game's central protagonist.
 The game's narrative follows a three-act structure, and provides a definitive ending to Talion's story that begins in Shadow of Mordor.
 According to de Plater, while Talion inherited the heroic traits of Boromir, he is ultimately an everyman like Samwise Gamgee.
 Troy Baker returned to provide voice for Talion, while also serving as the motion capture director for all story sequences in the game.
 Baker drew from his experience working with Naughty Dog on The Last of Us and Uncharted 4: A Thief's End while working on the project, while working closely with the game's writers and cutscenes directors.
-In addition to Baker, Alastair Duncan returned to provide voice to Celebrimbor.
-In the game, Celebrimbor is an ambitious "figure of power", one who believes that he can be better than Sauron once he takes the ring.
+In addition to Baker, Alastair Duncan returned to voice Celebrimbor.
+In the game, Celebrimbor is an ambitious "figure of power", one who believes that he can be better than Sauron, once he takes the ring.
 The team wanted to take players to areas outside of Mordor and have Talion meet other new characters.
 New members of the cast include Laura Bailey, who played the role of Eltariel, an elven assassin working for Galadriel who fights to keep the Nazgûl within Mordor.
 Pollyanna McIntosh voiced Shelob, a spider who can shapeshift into a human woman in the game.
-While this decision was initially met with backlash from fans of the series, writer Tony Elias added that they could explore the character in a much more in-depth manner when she was in her human form, or they would have to dramatically reduce her role in the game.
+While this decision was initially met with a backlash from fans of the series as Shelob is not a woman in the books, writer Tony Elias added that they could explore the character in a much more in-depth manner when she was in her human form, or they would have to dramatically reduce her role in the game.